NicHub/stewart-platform-esp32/doc/hexapod-kinematics.md

 \text{P0}_{i}=\{P0x_i,P0y_i,0,1\}
 $$

-The platform has six degrees of freedom, three rotations and three translations with the following transformation matrices :
+The platform has six degrees of freedom, three rotations and three translations with the following transformation matrices:

 $$
 \begin{gathered}